 But this is not what you notice first about the Giulietta’s manners if you’re used to current Alfas.
 Instead, it’s the ride quality, the wheels enduring ripples with a cushioned pliancy lost when the 33 came along.
 Better still, it’s right up there with the Golf and Focus in terms of bump absorption.

 The steering’s better than many for an electrically assisted set-up too, even if its resistance is less liquid than that of the new Ford Focus.
-It firms up in Dynamic, but feels more sensitive, at moderate speeds, in Normal.
+It firms up in Dynamic, but feels more sensitive, at moderate speeds, in Normal mode.

 Strong brakes complete the pleasing dynamic repertoire.
-The Cloverleaf isn’t the sharp, focused hot hatch we were expecting, but provides rapid progress with a degree of comfort we’ve not been used to from recent hot Alfas.
+The Cloverleaf, now the Veloce, isn’t the sharp, focused hot hatch we were expecting, but provides rapid progress with a degree of comfort we’ve not been used to from recent hot Alfas.

 As with performance, the best compromise in ride and handling within the Giulietta range is the 168bhp MultiAir version.
 Reducing the weight over the front axle gives the petrol car an advantage on turn-in over the diesel whilst maintaining its good levels of damping control.